Karen P. Mann, MD, PhD

 Research

-Dr. Mann's research interest focuses on the development of new molecular diagnostic tests and flow cytometric targets which can aid in the diagnosis, subclassification, determination of prognosis, and treatment monitoring in patients with hematopoietic neoplasms.
-In addition, she is interested in evaluation of the usefulness of newly identified mutations both as diagnostic targets as well as possible targets of directed therapies.
+Dr. Mann's research interest focused on the development of new molecular diagnostic tests and flow cytometric targets which can aid in the diagnosis, subclassification, determination of prognosis, and treatment monitoring in patients with hematopoietic neoplasms.
+In addition, she evaluated the usefulness of newly identified mutations both as diagnostic targets as well as possible targets of directed therapies.
 She is also interested in the monitoring and significance of minimal residual disease in different hematopoietic disorders.

 Publications